PranitMaldikar/PageObjectModel-PyTest-Selenium/README.md

 # Portfolio Test Automator

 ## Project Overview
-The Portfolio Test Automator is designed to automate the testing of virtual stock trading functionalities on platforms like "Money Control".
+The Portfolio Test Automator is designed to automate the testing of virtual stock trading functionalities on platforms like *TBD.
 Using Pytest and the Page Object Model, this framework aims to ensure robust performance of trading platforms by automating tests for adding, managing, and selling stocks in a virtual portfolio.

 ### Problem Statement
 Develop a test automation framework using Pytest and the Page Object Model to validate functionalities of a virtual stock trading website.
 The tests should verify the following functionalities: